FindMySchool LogoFindMySchool

 Leadership context is also current.
 The 2024 inspection records that the headteacher took up post in January 2023, which means the school’s present direction is relatively recent, but already tested through a full graded inspection cycle.

-Hatch Warren Junior School’s published Key Stage 2 outcomes (2024) sit slightly above England averages on the headline combined measure, with room to strengthen depth and consistency across subjects.
+Hatch Warren Junior School’s latest published Key Stage 2 outcomes sit around a steadier middle band on the headline combined measure, with room to strengthen depth and consistency across subjects.

-Expected standard (reading, writing and maths combined): 66%, compared with an England average of 62%.
+• Expected standard (reading, writing and maths combined): 60%.

 These figures suggest a broadly positive picture, with particularly encouraging signs at the higher standard.
 Some pupils are clearly achieving at depth, and the reading score in particular is above the national benchmark of 100 for scaled scores.